gardenlinux/ostree-image-builder/README.md

 > [!IMPORTANT]
 > This repository is part of a proof of concept.
 The Garden Linux team does not provide any support or gurantee for this repository.
+Feel free to open an issue if something does not work, but please be aware of the experimental status of this repository.

 Builder for [OSTree](https://ostreedev.github.io/ostree/)-based operating system images using the [Garden Linux Builder](https://github.com/gardenlinux/builder).